 #6 – Engage Prospects By Asking Relevant Questions

 As a sales representative, it is your job to convince prospects that your product or service is the answer.
-Ask them about their needs, business dealings, and issues to discoverlearn about their biggest pain points.
-Your questions shouldwill show them that you’re making an effort to pinpoint their issues, and offer the right solutions for their needs.
+Ask them about their needs, business dealings, and issues to learn about their biggest pain points.
+Your questions will show them that you’re making an effort to pinpoint their issues and offer the right solutions for their needs.

 Frequently Asked Questions (FAQs)

 1. Do Leads and Prospects Mean The Same Thing?